rust-lang/book/second-edition/src/ch01-00-introduction.md

 Welcome to “The Rust Programming Language,” an introductory book about Rust.

-Rust is a programming language that helps you write faster, safer software.
+Rust is a programming language that helps you write faster, more robust software.
+High-level ergonomics and low-level control are often at odds with each other in programming language design; Rust stands to challenge that.
-There are two aspects of programming languages that are often seen as being at odds with each other: low-level control, and high-level productivity and ergonomics.
 Through balancing powerful technical capacity and a great developer experience, Rust gives you the option to control low-level details (such as memory usage) without all the hassle traditionally associated with such control.

 ## Who Rust is For